picocms/Pico/about.md

 You can learn more about Markdown in its official documentation at [Daring Fireball][Markdown].
 Pico also uses the extensions to Markdown found in [Markdown Extra][MarkdownExtra].
 Markdown is a very common formatting syntax, and you'll find there are many other pieces of software that use it as well.
 The basic Markdown syntax is universal across almost all software, but many will add their own unique extensions (like Markdown Extra).
 Just keep the differences in mind if you decide to learn these extra features, as just about everyone has their own "flavor" of Markdown.

 * Add markdown example block?
+* History Lesson / Origins / What & Why
+* Link to Wikipedia first (has good example)

 ### Control Your Metadata With YAML